- Home

 Adding a path to your garden can create interest and intrigue – and it’s fairly easy to do, even if you’re new to garden landscaping.

-For example, to create a gravel path start by digging out a channel of a depth of 100mm and edge it with timber.
-Then, to create a base for the gravel, line your channel with landscape fabric and add a layer of sub-base (which will support the weight of the gravel and any foot traffic).
+For example, to create a gravel path, start by digging a channel to a depth of 100mm and edging it with timber.
+Then, to create a base for the gravel, line your channel with landscape fabric and add a sub-base layer (which will support the weight of the gravel and any foot traffic).
 Then you can add a layer of gravel.
-This tutorial from Wickes will take you through the process in more detail.
+This garden path tutorial from Wickes will take you through the process in more detail.

 13. Introduce climbing plants

-For gardens in need of a lift – including small gardens with limited space – climbing plants are a must-have.
+For gardens needing a lift – including small gardens with limited space – climbing plants are a must-have.

 Climbing plants can be trained to grow up trellises, along pergolas, around archways, or across fences and sheds.

-Or, if you want to buy and plant some climbers, clematis and rambling roses will produce stunning blooms in the warmer months.
-Both of these can be planted any time of year but will need plenty of water if planted in summer.
+Or, if you’d like to buy and plant some climbers, clematis and rambling roses will produce stunning blooms in the warmer months.
+Both can be planted any time of year, but will need plenty of water if planted in summer.

 Final thoughts…

-We hope that this article has shown you that there are plenty of ways to tap into nature and make your garden look beautiful without breaking the bank.
+We hope this article has shown you there are many ways to tap into nature and make your garden look beautiful without breaking the bank.

-For more garden ideas and inspiration, you might want to check out some of our other articles, such as 8 plants that look good all year and 8 superfoods that you can grow from home.
+For more garden ideas and inspiration, you might like our other articles, such as 8 plants that look good all year and 8 superfoods that you can grow from home.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.